High drama in Blowing Rock town hall

 It was not clear from testimony by town attorney Allen Moseley what the legal ramifications might be for the new policy.
 He said that it was uncharted territory and would probably require a court case before any kind of defining decision could be advanced.

-Pete Gherini, chairman of the Blowing Rock Planning Board and a candidate for town commissioner in the upcoming election, noted that three physicians were in the audience and all were supporting Sweeting's position given what she stated was the danger in not taking action to curb the pandemic.
+Upon leaving the meeting, Pete Gherini, chairman of the Blowing Rock Planning Board and a candidate for town commissioner in the upcoming election, noted that three physicians were in the audience and all were supporting Sweeting’s position given what she stated was the danger in not taking action to help curb the pandemic.

 After winning support from commissioners Doug Matheson and David Harwood to get Sweeting’s motion passed, the town council went into closed session at 6:03 p.m.